 97% of students would recommend Law Trove to a peer.
 (Student user survey, 2022)

 'It's great to get different views on a topic, or have that topic explained differently.'
 (Law student, 2020-21)

 90% of students agree that having access to Law Trove has encouraged them to read around their subject.
 (Student user survey, 2022)

 'Law Trove makes it very quick to gain access to a wide range of relevant and trusted texts.'
 (Law student, 2020-21)

-Law Trove facilitates a rounded and complete study of law.
-Its powerful search facility means you can delve deeper into your title, navigate more easily, and connect with additional resources in your own institution’s library collection.
+Explore the wealth of Oxford law textbook list with intuitive functionality, navigation, and features that enhance the learning experience.
+A powerful search facility means you can delve deeper into your subject, and connect with additional resources in your own institution’s library.

 Use the wildcard to broaden search when you're unsure.
 The name of the judge which sounds like "Lord Sumpshon"?
 Search Sump*on.
 What’s that case involving something stone?
 Try E*stone.
 When you use the wildcard Law Trove will look for one missing letter or several.
 It's ideal when you’re just not sure of the word.

 We're proud to be working with a wide range of higher education institutions across the UK and Europe.
 Thank you to all those have partnered with us this academic year to deliver Law Trove to your students; we look forward to building (or continuing) a productive relationship with you next academic year.